The-Compiler/cfps/2019-04-24-Europython.md

 I've mainly given workshops so far (see my other submission), as well as smaller talks which weren't recorded.

-For an example of a talk which was recorded, see my talk about pytest at the Swiss Python Summit 2016: https://www.youtube.com/watch?v=rCBHkQ_LVIs
+For an example of a talk that was recorded, see my talk about pytest at the Swiss Python Summit 2016 (note that the video is rather old and I've done some more speaking/workshops since then, but nothing I could find a recording of): https://www.youtube.com/watch?v=rCBHkQ_LVIs